rmorehig/scumm-bar-twitter/README.md

 <h2>Todo </h2>

+- [ ] Refactor sass to styled components
 - [ ] Extract api to another service
 - [ ] More tests (some tests fail due to refactoring the app from vanillaJS)